Kathleen Sullivan (lawyer): Appellate advocate

 While Stanford's Dean, Sullivan maintained a pro bono constitutional law practice.
 In 2005, she joined Quinn Emanuel Urquhart Oliver & Hedges (now Quinn Emanuel Urquhart & Sullivan), where she helped to found and build the firm's nascent appellate practice.
-Now chair of the firm's national appellate practice, Sullivan has argued and briefed numerous appeals before the U.S. Courts of Appeals, the California Supreme Court, the New York Court of Appeals, and the U.S. Supreme Court, where she has argued nine times.
+As chair of the firm's national appellate practice, Sullivan argued and briefed numerous appeals before the U.S. Courts of Appeals, the California Supreme Court, the New York Court of Appeals, and the U.S. Supreme Court, where she has argued eleven times.
 Cases she won before the U.S. Supreme Court include: Bruesewitz v.
 Wyeth, Kiobel v.
 Royal Dutch Petroleum Co., and Granholm v.
 Heald (which struck down state prohibition of interstate wine shipping).
 She also represented Shell Oil in an appeal to limit the company's liability for toxic waste.
 Sullivan has also filed pro bono briefs in a wide range of civil rights cases, and served as co-counsel for Michael Hardwick in the 1986 landmark gay rights case Bowers v.
 Hardwick.

 In both 2006 and 2013, The National Law Journal recognized Sullivan as one of America's 100 most influential lawyers.

 In late 2016, Sullivan argued on behalf of Samsung Electronics in Apple Inc. v.
 Samsung Electronics Co. in front of the Supreme Court and it ruled in favor of Samsung to reverse the decision and remanded it to Federal Circuit court to define the appropriate legal standard to define "article of manufacture".

-Personal life

 Sullivan, a member of the New York bar since 1982 and the Massachusetts bar since 1988, failed the July 2005 California bar exam, which The Wall Street Journal viewed as illustrating preexisting criticisms about the way the test is administered and graded.
 She retook the exam in February 2006 and passed.